domible Documentation#

 The starter documents will most likely be evolving as needs are better understood.

-What About CSS and JavaScript?
+What About CSS and JavaScript?#

 Similar story regarding CSS.
 Not the unfortunate part, the reality some CSS might be required for accessibility considerations.

 As I write this, only the tablebuilder exists.
 The navbuilder is in process, which forced me to think about CSS and JS.
 Considering there is only one complete (as in usable) builder now, and writing a nav builder is raising issues I need to think through, it seems likely the builders will evolve for a while.
 And probably not in a backward compatible way.
-Here's how I'll address the CSS and JS issue for now.

-typing (type hints)
+typing (type hints)#

 A note on my random use of python type hints.
 Since each element is a class, in theory, I could, for example, use type hints to indicate the contents of a <ul> can contain only objects of type ListItem, Script, and Template (three classes defined in elements).